 If you fail to keep your beneficiaries up to date or make a mistake in documenting them, someone other than who you intended may receive your assets or policy proceeds.
 This is why carefully designating and remembering to update beneficiaries is so important.

-If you are worried about making a mistake when naming your beneficiaries, consult with a financial professional or attorney to ensure your intentions will be carried out the way you wish.
+If you are worried about making a mistake when naming your beneficiaries, consult a financial professional or attorney to ensure your intentions will be carried out the way you wish.